import numpy.random as npr

 plt.imshow(x[3,:,:], cmap='gray'); plt.title(f'Label: {y[3]}'); plt.show()

-The dataset contains images and corresponding labels with the digit it represents.
-The goal is to classify each image into one of the 10 possible classes (0-9).
-The straightforward approach is to build a classification model using a fully connected neural network.
+A natural starting point for image classification is a fully connected neural network, which treats the image as a flat vector of independent pixels.
 The input to the model is a 28×28 matrix, which is reshaped into a vector of size 784.
-The output of the model is a vector of size 10, which represents the probability of each class.
-First, we split the set of 10,000 images and use 80% for training and 20% for validation.
-We shuffle the data before splitting to avoid any bias in the train/test datasets.
-Let’s load and prepare the data
+The output is a vector of size 10, representing the probability of each class.
+We split the 10,000 images using 80% for training and 20% for validation, shuffling before splitting to avoid bias.

 The model is trained by minimizing the cross-entropy loss and we use accuracy to evaluate the model.